US STOCKS-Index futures edge lower after run up

 averting a damaging work stoppage.

-on Monday that it has taken a 13.3 percent stake in Office Depot
+disclose on Monday that it has taken a 13.3 percent stake in

 anti-money laundering laws is being reviewed by a banking